megabyte1981/CSS-Inherit/README.md

 </script>
 ```
 #### Parameters
-The only options at this time are a debug print out of the inherited CSS.
+The only options at this time is a debug print out of the inherited CSS styles.
 This is helpful for when the rendered result is not as expected.
 ```javascript
 <script>
 	$(function() {